taylor-woodcock/taylor-woodcock/README.md

 <!-- </p> -->

 <p align="center" style="font-size:10px">
-  these are not exhaustive lists
+  this is not an exhaustive list
 </p>